ITC-CRIB/fairly/README.rst

 Please cite this software using as follows:

-*Girgin, S., Garcia Alvarez, M., & Urra Llanusa, J., fairly: a package to create, publish and clone research datasets [Computer software]*
+*Girgin, S., Garcia Alvarez, M., & Urra Llanusa, J., Fairly: a package to create, publish and clone research datasets (Version 2.0.0) [Computer software]*

 Acknowledgements
 ----------------